tweag/FawltyDeps/README.md

 The format of the exclude patterns is the same as used by `.gitignore` files, [see here for a full description](https://git-scm.com/docs/gitignore#_pattern_format).
-(Note that some patterns that must be interpreted relative to the location of a `.gitignore` file are not (yet) supported by FawltyDeps.
-Search for "relative" in the linked page to see which pattern types are not yet supported.)

 When the `--exclude` option is not specified, its default value is `".*"`, which matches all paths that start with a dot (`.`), aka. "hidden" paths.
 In the above